Size: 23.5 cm at highest point x 28 cm long x 4.5cm wide

 The toki is an adze used for carving and construction.
 The more elaborate ones were ceremonial and often had a greenstone (pounamu) blade.

-Ceremonial toki were mainly used for the first and last cuts in construction of meeting houses and war canoes.
+Ceremonial toki was mainly used for the first and last cuts in construction of meeting houses and war canoes.

 The head on the end of the handle represents a guardian figure that is always watching the back of the rightful owner.
 The principal figure traditionally represents an ancestor figure.